jskov/openapi-jaxrs-client/src/docs/Development.md

 Via its `settings.gradle` it will build the gradle plugin in this project and use it when you run:

     ./gradlew gen

+If you configure the GAV to:

+    generatorGAV = "dk.mada.jaxrs:openapi-jaxrs-client:0.0.0-SNAPSHOT"

+It will load the generator built from this project via:

+    # Run in this project
+    ./gradlew publishToMavenLocal

+    # Run in openapi-jaxrs-client-examples
+    ./gradlew gen